 - Read through the text on every page at least once.
-Check for typos, broken links, and placeholder text from your template.
+Check for typos, broken links, and placeholder text from demo content.

 - Check URL slugs for all pages.
 If you changed any page titles, you may want to edit the slugs to match.

 - If you've added a collection page, check that its fonts and colors are consistent with the rest of your site.
-See our tips below for Album, Blog, Events, Gallery, and Project Pages, if your site has them.
-(Products Pages are covered in Step 6.)
+See our tips below for blog, events, and portfolio pages.
+(Store pages are covered in Step 6.)

 - Ensure each page's size is below 5 MB.
 Large pages affect your site's mobile compatibility and overall loading speed.

-- Create a custom 404 error page in case visitors end up in the wrong place.
+- Design a custom 404 error page in case visitors end up in the wrong place.

 - Consider if there are pages your visitors will be looking for that you haven't yet created.
 For inspiration, visit our guides on About and Contact pages, or our site topic guides.